 Consider the x and y axis as a space where data points exist, each data point is either a cat or a dog.
 A discriminative model task is to predict what each data point is, even with new data.
 On the other hand, the generative AI task is to create new data points that look like the existing ones.

 Discriminative models include a wide range of models, like Convolutional Neural Networks (CNNs), Deep Neural Networks (DNNs), Support Vector Machines (SVMs), or even simpler models like random forests.
-These models are concerned with tasks like classification, regression, segmentation, and detection.
+These models are concerned with tasks like image classification, regression, image segmentation, and object detection.

 However, generative AI models are a different class of deep learning.
 Those models try to understand the distribution of data points to generate similar-looking points.
 This process depends on the probabilistic distribution of the data creating realistic data.
 Next, let’s take a deeper look into how generative AI works.